What Products Have Been Under Investigation And Involved In Injury Lawsuits?

 What Damages Might I Expect To Receive In A Claim Against These Companies?

-There have not been any bellwether trials as of yet in this litigation, so we cannot give any estimation of valuation for these cases.
+We cannot give any estimation of valuation for these cases.
 In addition, each claim will be different based upon the patient, the severity of their injuries and the state in which they live.

 What Factors Determine The Compensation Amounts?